High-speed rail in Belgium: HSL 1

 HSL 1 connects Brussels with the French border.
 88 km long (71 km dedicated high-speed tracks, 17 km modernised lines), it began service on 14 December 1997.
 The line has appreciably shortened rail journeys, the journey from Paris to Brussels now taking 1:22.
-In combination with the LGV Nord, it has also impacted international journeys to France and London, ensuring high-speed through-running by Eurostar, TGV, Thalys PBA and Thalys PBKA trainsets.
+In combination with the LGV Nord, it has also impacted international journeys to France and London, ensuring high-speed through-running by Eurostar and TGV trainsets.
 The total construction cost was €1.42 billion.

 HSL 2

 HSL 2 runs between Leuven and Ans.
-95 km long (61 km dedicated high-speed tracks, 34 km modernised lines) it began service on 15 December 2002.
+95 km long (61 km dedicated high-speed tracks, 34 km modernised lines, it began service on 15 December 2002.
 Combined with HSL 3 to the German border, the combined eastward high speed lines have greatly accelerated journeys between Brussels, Paris and Germany.
-HSL 2 is used by Thalys and ICE trains as well as fast internal InterCity services.
+HSL 2 is used by international Eurostar and ICE trains as well as domestic InterCity services.